Steven P. Wickstrom

 (10) And Elisha sent a messenger to him, saying, “Go and wash in the Jordan seven times, and your flesh shall be restored to you and you shall be clean.”

 (11) But Naaman was furious and went away and said, “Behold, I thought, 'He will surely come out to me, and stand and call on the name of the Lord his God, and wave his hand over the place, and cure the leper.'

 (12) “Are not Abanah and Pharpar, the rivers of Damascus, better than all the waters of Israel?
 Could I not wash in them and be clean?”
 So he turned and went away in a rage.

-Naaman and his men are waiting outside of Elisha's house.
-They are waiting for the prophet to come outside and heal Naaman.
-Their expectations are high, and they can barely contain their excitement.
-What will the prophet do?
-What will he say?
-Will he be flashy and glittery with a fancy expensive haircut slicked back like the faith healers back home?
-Will he put on a show to awe them with his power?
+Naaman and his men were waiting outside of Elisha's house.
+They were waiting for the prophet to come outside and heal Naaman.
+Their expectations were high, and they could barely contain their excitement.
+What would the prophet do?
+What would he say?
+Would he be flashy and glittery with a fancy expensive haircut slicked back like the faith healers back home?
+Would he put on a show to awe them with his power?
 Would people fall down backwards and be slain in the spirit in a true showman style?
 Lights!
 Cameras!
 Action!
 Naaman could hardly wait.